5sControl/5s-onvif-finder/README.md

 Plug-in your ML-algorithms or some of the Official 5s algorithms and get a ready-to-use software for manufacturing monitoring.

+# Docs

+The service by default starts on port `7654` and has one endpoint `/get_all_onvif_cameras/`, which scans the local network where the service is located and gets all cameras with onvif protocol support.
+The response will come back with a list of strings, where the strings will be the ip of the cameras.

 # **Project repositories**

 The connections between the project repositories are illustrated by the following diagram.